 With only one night in Bratislava, treat yourself with a stay at the Marrol’s Boutique Hotel.
 This glamorous 5-star boutique hotel has gorgeously styled rooms which are made for comfort, and it is just a short walk from the heart of Old Town.

 Sometimes it’s nice to have more space and facilities, which is why the apartments at Charming & Cozy-Ambiente Apartments are so great.
 With affordable apartments which have both a kitchen and lounge area you’ll have everything you need for your time there.

 We also recommend exploring Airbnb as an option for your stay, if you’re looking for apartments or reasonably priced accommodation.
-To make things even better, you can get up to $40 off your next Airbnb booking if you use our link.
+For recommendations, take a look at our list of the best Airbnbs in Bratislava.

 For budget travelers, DREAM Hostel Bratislava is a great choice.
 With dorms and private rooms, this clean and friendly hostel is ideally situated between the train station and Old Town.

 For more accommodation options in Bratislava check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 The Perfect 1-Day Bratislava Itinerary

 With only 24 hours in Bratislava, you may be worried you’ll have a hard time seeing everything the city has to offer.
 The reality though is that the Slovakian capital isn’t a huge destination and can be explored in a short time if you know where you’re going.
 That’s where our Bratislava travel itinerary comes into play, taking you through the city’s Old Town and out to several sights in the downtown area.
 Following this Bratislava itinerary, you’ll get to see many parts of the city and visit Bratislava’s most impressive landmarks without difficulty.